 This doesn’t mean that you shouldn’t work to be medically self-reliant.
 Indeed, you’ll be able to deal successfully with 90% of the problems you’ll encounter in times of trouble.
 Because we know a lot more about disease and infection than we did in the past, that’s even better than your ancestors’ success rate.
 Just know that you can’t cure everyone; Sometimes, the role of medic is as tough as it gets in a survival scenario.
 Do the best you can for your people, and hope it will be enough.

-Thanks to Aaron A. for sharing his story and photos.
+Thanks to Aaron A. for sharing his story and giving permission to use his photos.